 A drawing of the facade by S. Charles Lee from the Los Angeles Public Library collection.
 Note the lettering on the vertical calling it the Gumbiner Theatre.
 The drawing also appears with Evelyn De Wolfe's page J25 article about theatre design in the June 21, 1981 L.A.
 Times.

 Construction time was about six months.
-In 1927 Lee had designed the Tower Theatre at 8th and Broadway for Gumbiner.
 The associate architect was Samuel Tilden Norton, who was related to the Gumbiner family.
 Norton also designed the William Fox Building behind the theatre on Hill St. The property both the theatre and the Fox Building sat on was leased (and later owned) by William Fox.
 It had previously had been owned by the Norton family.
 Hillsman Wright, of the Los Angeles Historic Theatre Foundation, notes that when the theatre was sold to the Delijani family in 1987 the Fox estate still owned the property.

 An article about the project appeared in the December 20, 1930 issue of Exhibitors Herald-World.
 Thanks to Bob Ristelhueber for finding it for a post on the SoCal Historic Atchitecture Facebook page.